Have You Seen This Suspect from Lisbon, New York? - NewsBreak

 State Trooper arrested while off-duty after incident at Watertown Walmart

-A New York State Trooper was arrested following an incident at Walmart in Watertown.
-According to State Police, Errol Oskay, 36 of Sackets Harbor was arrested on charges related to falsifying business records on September 13.
+WATERTOWN, N.Y.
+(WWTI) — A New York State Trooper was arrested following an incident at Walmart in Watertown.
+According to State Police, 36-year-old Errol Oskay of Sackets Harbor was arrested on charges related to falsifying business records on September 13.
+State Police alleged that Oskay purchased a child’s riding toy at Walmart the previous day […]

 informnny.com